Stock and Corporate Bonds

 Proposal Resolution Method Source

 Election of Directors The election of directors shall take place when shareholders with 1/3 or more of the votes of shareholders entitled to exercise their votes are in attendance, by a majority decision of said votes.
 Cumulative voting shall not be applied for the election of directors.
-Article 341 of the Companies Act
+Companies Act, Article 341

-Other resolutions A resolution of the General Meeting of Shareholders shall be passed by a majority of the votes of the shareholders in attendance.
-Article 309, Paragraph 1 of the Companies Act
+Other resolutions The resolution shall take place by a majority of the votes of shareholders in attendance.
+Companies Act, Article 309, Paragraph 1

 For reference: Ratio of voting rights required for exercise of shareholders' rights

-Shareholder rights Voting rights ratio and requirements required for exercise Source
+Shareholder right Voting rights ratio and requirements for exercise Source

-• All of the above rights can be exercised in accordance with the provisions of the Companies Act.
-The same applies to the exercise of shareholder rights other than the above.
+• These rights may be exercised in accordance with the provisions of the Companies Act.
+The same applies to the exercise of shareholders' rights other than those listed above.

 This website requires some functions similar to those of cookies.